-Mansfield Park.
+That being said, I definitely have to rant for a minute or two about Mansfield Park.
 Perhaps it was the fact that I was forced to read it, and analyze it in my freshman lit. class.
 Perhaps it's because I will always compare it to Austen's crowning achievement: Pride and Prejudice.
-Perhaps it's just because there are so many unlikeable characters residing and coexisting within the pages of the book, but I really don't like the story (or any film version) of Mansfield Park. *gasp!* Don't get me wrong.
-It was still the best hour and a half of television I watched all week.
-I loved the gorgeous locales, bodice-squeezed hotties, and witty dialogue, but I just couldn't get into the characters or their plights.
-I sat and pondered this for a while last night as I was laying in bed.
-And then it came to me, like a bolt of lightning!
-It's not the story I dislike, it's one of the characters within the story: Edmund.
-Apparently, I'm not alone in this.
-Last night I hit-up PBS's website and took their poll: The Men of Austen.
-Edmund Bertram is ranked 4th on their list of favorites.
+Perhaps it's just because there are so many unlikeable characters residing and coexisting within the pages of the book, but I really don't like the story (or any film version) of Mansfield Park. *gasp!*

-undecided.
+I think the thing that is so aggravating about Edmund, is that he is so decidedly undecided.
 He is so blindingly stupid, and impotently oblivious when it comes to women.
 I was so frustrated by the fact that he could not see Fanny for who or what she was until the last 30 seconds of the film!
 Urgh!
 Give me a man who knows his own mind!
 Give me passion!
 Give me stubborn and unwavering determination!
 Give me a devastatingly handsome brooder!
 Give me devotion and longing!
 Give me my strapping and infallible Mr. Darcy for heaven's sake!

 OK, enough ranting.
-What did
+What did you think?

 3 comments: